 Maybe an ebook is to a pbook as Pizza Hut is to pizza

-I live and work in Milford, Connecticut.
-Milford is in New Haven County, an area known for and proud of excellent Neapolitan pizza.
+I live and write in Milford, Connecticut.
+Milford is in New Haven County, an area known for—and proud of—excellent Neapolitan pizza.
 (Many of our traditional pizzerias spell pizza as "apizza" and pronounce it "ah-beetz.")

-According to a recent "study" published by USA Today three of the nation's best pizza joints are located on one street (Wooster Street) in the city of New Haven.
+According to a "study" published by USA Today three of the nation's best pizza joints are located on one street (Wooster Street) in the city of New Haven's "Little Italy."

 Some of our local pizzerias have been owned by the same families for two or three generations, and new ones seem to open every few weeks.
 Because of the loyalty of the locals, it has been hard for the national chains, which have been so successful elsewhere, to build business here.

 Everyone in this part of Connecticut has one or two favorite pizzerias.
 We are experts, fans, aficionados and snobs.
 People here are less likely to switch pizza sources than to switch cola or jeans brands.

 By Mafia decree (or maybe because of simple collusion) most local pizzerias are closed on Mondays so the pizza makers can spend time with their families.